SystemsApproach/security/firewall.rst

 packets at line speed if it's busy processing the options.
-For this reason, routers typically implement a "fast path" that is able to keep pace with line speeds and a "slow path" that processes exceptional packets, and most importantly, they are able to quickly determine which path each packet should be assigned to.
+For this reason, routers typically implement a "fast path" that is able to keep pace with line speeds and a "slow path" that processes exceptional packets, and most importantly, they quickly determine which path each packet should be assigned to.
 This is a variant of the second countermeasure—decide early to protect resources.

 Another well-known example is a "SYN Flood" targeting TCP, whereby an attacker floods a server with SYN requests without any intent to complete the TCP handshake and actually establish a connection.
 This overloads TCP's connection table, potentially denying connections to legitimate clients.
+An IDS/IPS can help protect servers since a flood of SYN packets is anomalous behavior, but individual servers can also limit the impact by encoding connection state in the sequence number included in the SYN+ACK they send back to the client—a "SYN cookie" of sorts—and then allocate connection state locally only after the client goes to the trouble of correctly ACK'ing that packet.
+This is a variant of the first countermeasure in that it forces the attacker to use additional resources.

-These examples is just two of many, forcing protocol implementers to program defensively.
-Addressing this challenge ventures outside the scope of this book, but the following reference explores the problem in more depth.
+These examples are just two of many illustrating the need to program defensively.
+This is especially true for protocols that are purposely designed to process data from remote sources, exposing them to attempts to crash, hack, or as in the case of DoS attacks, simply consume the system.
+This topic ventures outside the scope of the book, but the following reference explores one approach addressing the challenge.

 .. admonition:: Further Reading